 a.
 Private applicators may only make pesticide applications using RUP’s in categories for which they have demonstrated competency by passing a Department examination based on a US EPA approved Core/Private Applicator manual.
 The examination must follow the procedures outlined in Subsection 100.03.
 (7-1-25)

 b.
+In addition to written examination requirements for determining competency for Private Applicator license, the ISDA or authorized agent, may employ additional methods for determining competency such as performance testing.

+c.
 An applicant will demonstrate competency in all standards outlined in 40 CFR 171.105(a).
 Demonstrate competence as outlined for Professional Applicators (Subsection 100.01).
 (7-1-24)

 03. Categories.
 Private applicators must be certified in the Private Applicator category as a prerequisite to all other private applicator license categories: